- Books, Literature, and Writing

-HUNDING'S SAGA - 35: KING EADMUND 'IRONSIDE' BETRAYED - Knut's Ruse And Battle-shy Eadric's Folly
+HUNDING'S SAGA - 35: KING EADMUND 'IRONSIDE' WRONG-FOOTED By Knut And Betrayed By Fight-shy Eadric's Folly

 Eadmund and Knut stalked one another around Aengla Land.
 Eadric 'Streona' seemed to weigh his lot, ready to pitch in on the winning side

 Knut first wanted the ealdorman on his side.
 The Merician ealdorman had second thoughts.

 The ealdorman was Aethelred's man, and although he was cut off from joining his king he held back from giving Knut Sveinnson his oath.
 Knut shrugged and turned to Eirik,